MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/relevance-search-mobile.md

   1. **Search box**: Enter the words you want to seach for.
   2. **Top results**: This tab shows the rows that best match the search query.
-  3. **Table-specific tab**: To narrow your search results to a specific table, select the table tab.<!--note from editor: Edit okay?
-I don't know what "row type" means here.-->
+  3. **Table-specific tab**: To narrow your search results to a specific table, select the table tab.
   4. **Filter**: Refine the search results by using filters.
 When you select filters, the number of tables that have been filtered on appears next to the filter option.
   5. **See all**: Up to three rows will appear; if there are more, select **See all**.